worldline/sips-sdk-java/README.md

 ```
 > :bulb: Merchant data for SIPS TEST can be found in the documentation.

-Then set up a request to initalize a session on the SIPS server:
+Then set up a request to initialize a session on the SIPS server:

 ```java
 PaymentRequest paymentRequest = new PaymentRequest();